 Can Vegans Eat Yeast | What vegetarians should know

-Have you ever wondered whether yeast is a vegan-friendly ingredient?
-As a vegan and environmental activist myself, this is a question I’ve had to consider in my diet.
+Have you ever wondered whether yeast is OK for vegan cooking?
+Because I’m a vegan and an environmental activist, I’ve had to think about my nutrition.

 In this article you will read: